realA10001986/Time-Circuits-Display/README.md

 |:--:|
 | Click to watch the video |

-The firmware currently supports the [Adafruit 4991](https://www.adafruit.com/product/4991) and [DFRobot Gravity 360](https://www.dfrobot.com/product-2575.html) i2c rotary encoders; a CircuitSetup original prop is in the works.
+The firmware currently supports the [Adafruit 4991](https://www.adafruit.com/product/4991), [DFRobot Gravity 360](https://www.dfrobot.com/product-2575.html) and [DuPPA I2CEncoder 2.1](https://www.duppa.net/shop/i2cencoder-v2-1/) i2c rotary encoders; a CircuitSetup original prop is in the works.

 Notes:
 - The knob is only evaluated if no GPS receiver is connected, or if the **_Display GPS speed_** is unchecked.
 GPS speed has priority over the knob.